jed-harwood/SGM/README.md

 3. Select a final model with `model_selec()`.
 4. Extract `theta0`, `theta1`, `L`, and `v0` from the selected model.

+For temporally dependent signals with explicit autoregressive graph filters, use `TARGAR_fit()` instead.
+The TAR-GAR workflow follows the same package
+rhythm: fit a path over `lambda.v` and `net.thre`, select with `model_selec()`, then inspect the selected Laplacian and AR filter matrices.

 ## Repository Layout

 This repository has two main folders.